threatwinds/api-docs/auth/flow.md

 1. **API Key Creation**:
    - The client creates an API key and secret through the Auth API
-   - The Auth API returns the key and secret to the client, with a verification ID and sends an email with the verification code
+   - The Auth API returns the key and secret to the client with a verification ID and sends an email with the verification code
-   - The client verify the creation of the key through the Auth API
+   - The client verifies the creation of the key through the Auth API

 2. **Authenticated Request**:
    - The client includes the API key and secret in the request headers